signalfx/gdi-specification/specification/opamp_datamodel.md

 The body yaml format MUST follow the structure of the [OpenTelemetry Declarative Configuration](https://opentelemetry.io/docs/languages/sdk-configuration/declarative-configuration/) specification, but will be a more minimal, filtered representation that contains only the configuration items that we have deemed important enough to report in "effective config".

 Some of these effective configuration values have a defined location in the yaml structure, while some are Splunk specific.

-#### Required fields:
+#### Required fields

 The following uses "dot path" shorthand for the equivalent yaml fields.
 The following configuration items SHOULD be reported in the body: